brown-ccv/honeycomb-docs/docs/online_integtration.md

 ### Using Firebase

 We have included methods and configurations for close integration with firebase.
-Before proceeding with the follwing steps, please make sure that firebase is configured by following the [Getting started with firebase section under Set Up Firebase](firebase.md)
+Before proceeding with the follwing steps, please make sure that firebase is configured by following the [Getting started with firebase section under Set Up Firebase](firebase.md).

 1. Run `npm run build:firebase` in the terminal to create a production build for firebase.
 2. Run `firebase deploy` in the terminal to deploy the production build.
 3. The production build is now deployed to the firebase project domain.

+To automate firebase deployments, we have included instructions on setting up firebase github actions on our [Automated Builds page](CI.md#github-actions-for-firebase-hosting)